Chapter 3.2.13 Session Settings¶

 To change where LXQt saves the default user directories left click on the User Directories tab.
 To view what folder to change the default location for use the Desktop, Downloads, Templates, Public Share, Documents, Music, Pictures, or Videos field to change that default folder for that.
 To bring up a dialog to change your folder press the folder button.
 In the center shows the current path to your documents.
 To go back to the default folder press the leftward pointing arrow with an x in it.

 The Autostart tab has settings for what to autostart.
 The autostart applications lets you choose which applications to autostart like managers for print queues.
 All of these are check-boxes to start various programs.
 You can start a program at startup by adding it here.
 Click the Add button, give the process a name e.g. “Terminal drop down” and type in the Name and type appropriate terminal command e.g. “qterminal -d” where it says Command.
 If you are say autostarting a clipboard manager or something else that needs to be in a system tray check the Wait for system tray checkbox so the application does not autostart before the system tray and does not end up running.
 To change a keyboard shortcut press the Edit button.
+To stop a program from running automatically but not to delete the entry uncheck the checkbox in front of that entry.
 To remove a setting for autostart first uncheck the checkbox to disable autostarting that program then left click on the autostart press the Delete button.

 The tab for Environment (Advanced) has many effects for you environment variables for your session.
 The Variable Name provides the name of the environment variable.
 To change the value of a variable double click on the value under the Value column.
 To add a new environment variable press the Add button.
 Then at the bottom a dotted line will appear and double click to enter the Variable Name and the Value for the variable.
 To delete an environment variable press the Delete button.
 Several of these variables relate to hidpi support see https://forum.lxqt.org/t/detailed-guide-to-enable-high-dpi-scaling-on-lxqt/507/5 .
 To change your cursor size change the XCURSOR_SIZE variable.

-Lubuntu ships with version 0.14.1 of session settings.
+Lubuntu ships with version 0.16.1 of Session Settings.

 How to Launch¶

 To launch Session Settings from the menu.
-From LXQt configuration center press the button that looks like a triangular blue flag and is labeled with session settings.
-To run session settings from the command line run
+The icon for Session Settings looks like two interlocked gears.
+To run Session Settings from the command line run